NOTE: All stated times are Central Daylight Time

-Panelists: Stephanie Rodgers, Apex Mills, Kelly Scanlon, IPC and Jacqueline Campbell, CPSC
+Panelists: Stephanie Rodgers, Apex Mills; Chris Mitchell, IPC; Jacqueline Campbell, CPSC

 The smart fabrics industry presents a tremendous amount of opportunity for the U.S. textiles and technologies industries, but with those opportunities come challenges with consumer safety, government regulations and a qualified domestic supply base.